 A career in salon and spa management can be diverse, fast-paced, and fun.
 Your assigned tasks and duties often vary from day to day, depending on what the owner prefers to do and what your personal strengths are.
 You may spend most of your time on the floor with staff members, handling customer scheduling and satisfaction, or in the back office.
 Each position is different, so its important to find out what the responsibilities of a salon manager are when you interview for a position.

-Tennessee State Board of Cosmetology and Barber Examiners
+Contact the Tennessee State Board of Salon Management

 Tennessee has always been a place where people can find fruition in the